 The German Academy of Sciences Leopoldina was founded in 1652 and appointed as the German National Academy of Sciences in 2008.
 Today the Leopoldina provides academically sound advice to both policymakers and society as a whole and represents the German scientific community in international committees.

 - acatech – National Academy of Science and Engineering

-acatech – the National Academy of Science and Engineering – represents the interests of Germany’s science and technology communities at home and abroad.
-As a working academy, acatech supports policymakers and society with expert scientific opinions in their respective fields and forward-looking recommendations.
+acatech – the National Academy of Science and Engineering – represents the German science and technology communities at home and abroad.
+As a working academy, acatech supports policymakers and society with expert scientific opinions and forward-looking recommendations.